-'''

-STATE { mc m }
+''' STATE { mc m }

 KINETIC scheme1 {

 ~ mc <-> m (a(v), b(v))

 }

-'''

-'''

 DERIVATIVE scheme1 {

 mc' = -a(v)mc + b(v)m

 m' = a(v)mc - b(v)m

 }

 '''

 The first character of a reaction statement is the tilde "~", which is used to immediately distinguish this kind of statement from other sequences of tokens that could be interpreted as an expression.
-The expression to the left of the three character reaction indicator "<->" specifies the reactants, and the expression immediately to the right specifies the products.
-The two expressions in parentheses are the forward and reverse reaction rates (here the rate functions a(v) and b(v)).
-Immediately after each reaction, the variables f\flux and b\flux are assigned the values of the forward and reverse fluxes respectively.
+The expressions on the left and right of the three character reaction indicator "<->" specify the reactants.
+The two expressions in parentheses are the forward and reverse reaction rates (here the rate functions a(v) and b

+(v)).
+Immediately after each reaction, the variables $f_flux$ and $b_flux$ are assigned the values of the forward and reverse fluxes respectively.
 These can be used in assignment statements such as